ddkostadinov/ddkostadinov/README.md

 BG Currently in Sofia, Bulgaria

 ### What I am focused on now 🔎
+⚙️Developing full-stack apps
+🧑‍💻Python and Django skills
 🎓Studying in university
-⚙️Developing community-driven apps
-🧑‍💻React and Node.js skills

 ### You can find me here 🔗
 🚀 [Site](https://djakozz.github.io)